ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 ## LSMT
 - LSMT = Log Structured Merge Tree
-    - 2 components: 1. in-memory cache(memtable), 2. on-disk/persistent component(SSTable)
+    - 2 components: 1. in-memory cache(memtable), 2. on-disk/persistent component - SST(sorted string table)
 - great for high-write use cases, while still having good read performance
     - there are no relations so cant do SQL queries really
 - used by RocksDB and Cassandra